kaurprabjyot/wdio-assessment/README.md

 - `test/data` - Fixtures for test data
 - `test/pageObject` - PageOjects are defined here
 - `test/specs` - The spec files reside here.
-- `wdio.conf.js` - storing the WebdriverIO settings.
+- `wdio.conf.js` - storing the WebdriverIO configuration.
 - `.babelrc` - For writting the  tests using next-generation JavaScript features,i used Babel to compile the test files.

 **Specs**